 Text for the artworks was drawn from accounts gathered by The Not Forgotten Association, a British charity that supports service men, women, and veterans suffering from combat injuries and other related challenges.
 Over fifty veterans from the NFA participated in the exhibition, sharing their experiences, and reflecting on the effects of their service on their loved ones and on themselves.

 Other contributors included charities Save the Children, Human Rights Watch, and polish war poet Anna Swirszczynska.

-For twelve evenings between 28 September – 10 October, the palace will host Jenny Holzer’s spectacular light projections On War.
-Projected onto the historic façade of the palace and on the island nearby, Holzer’s text-based light works will be shown during free evening events for the 12 nights.
+For twelve evenings between 28 September – 10 October, the Palace hosted Holzer’s spectacular light projections ‘On War’.
+Projected onto the historic façade of the Palace and on the nearby island, this was Holzer’s most ambitious display to date.

 Winner of 2018 Global Fine Art Awards’ ‘BEST PUBLIC EXHIBITION’